This article contains some of the most frequently asked questions about the Microsoft Office Activation Wizard.

 Click here to view or hide the answerA1:

-Microsoft asks that you activate your product to verify that your installation is performed with a genuine Microsoft product.
-Product activation is an anti-piracy technology that is designed to verify that the product is legitimately licensed.
-When you activate a product, no personal information is sent to Microsoft.Q2: Who must activate their copy of a 2007 Office suite or program?
+Microsoft asks that you activate your product to make sure that your installation is performed with a genuine Microsoft product.
+Product activation is an anti-piracy technology that is designed to make sure that the product is legitimately licensed.
+When you activate a product, no personal information is sent to Microsoft.Q2: How does product activation work?